kengibson1111/go-stdlib/README.md

 HTTP client and server functions.

-* simplehttpsserver - this listens on 443 and echos the URL without the leading forward slash.
-It uses TLS, so you will need to generate server.pem and server.key files using the crypto/tls/tlscert sample.
-  Drop those 2 files in the same directory where you run simplehttpsserver.
-You can hit the server using simplehttpsclient.

-* simplehttpsclient - this establishes a TLS handshake and does an HTTP GET on 127.0.0.1:443 - the port where simplehttpsserver is running.
-Use the crypto/tls/tlscert sample to build server.pem and server.key files.
-Rename those to client.pem and client.key respectively.
-Copy the server.pem from simplehttpsserver.

 * servemux - this builds on simplehttpsserver.
 It uses TLS, so you will need to generate server.pem and server.key files using the crypto/tls/tlscert sample.
 Drop those 2 files in the same directory where you run servemux.
 You can hit the server using servemuxclient.
 This is demonstrating the ability to